 - Fits other brands

 Above Roof Termination Kits

 NORITZ Concentric PVC Horizontal

 - GSA Approved

-- Will fit other brands
+- Will fit other tankless brands

-- Only non condensing
+- Only works with non condensing

 - Outer vent is metal

 - Condensate drain tube